tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step4.md

     Because the `discounts-service` and `advertisements-service` are downstream, the red **advertisements-service** node status provides a good starting place for investigation.

-Let's turn our attention to the `advertisements-service`.
+Turn your attention to the `advertisements-service`.

 ## Investigate Advertisements